This post has been updated on October 30, 2023

 A great digital marketer needs a great list builder

-However, we use SumoMe, which is a fantastic software company for list building.
+While there are many options available, but we use SumoMe, which is a fantastic software company for list building.

 What is a list builder?